tetsushijp/AEP-Hands-on-Labs/labs/fsi/Journey Orchestration/Exercise1-Events.md

 ![Demo](./images/evschema.png)

-In our use-case, we want to listen to a Sign up Event, so select the Schema ``web_event_schema v.1`` .
+In our use case, we want to listen for a Sign up Event.
+This event is part of the ``web_event_schema v.1`` schema.
+Select this from the list.

 ![Demo](./images/evschema1.png)